mattn73/AmHere/README.md

 Before running the command above, you might want to run `php bin/console doctrine:schema:update --dump-sql` to see what's happening first

 ## Deploying the project

-To deploy the project, all codes must be pushed into the develop/release/staging environment.

 For the javascript file, in your local machine